chetanakashV/blockchain_poet/README.md

 they say that they made a mistake – it was owned by the other person.
 You already paid for the land – to the first person.
 The First person goes missing, how does anyone prove who changed the land record?
+To prevent such errors the whole land management system should be shifted to a tamper-proof and evident system like blockchain

 ## Features:
 1. New users can be registered with previously owned property. <br/>